Jacques Charles François Sturm

-Jacques Charles François Sturm (29 September 1803 – 15 December 1855) was a French mathematician.
+Jacques Charles François Sturm (29 September 1803 – 15 December 1855) was a French mathematician, who made a significant addition to equation theory with his work, Sturm's theorem.

-Life and work
+Early life

-Sturm was born in Geneva (then part of France) in 1803.
+Sturm was born in Geneva, France in 1803.
 The family of his father, Jean-Henri Sturm, had emigrated from Strasbourg around 1760—about 50 years before Charles-François's birth.
 His mother's name was Jeanne-Louise-Henriette Gremay.

 In 1818, he started to follow the lectures of the academy of Geneva.
-In 1819, the death of his father forced Sturm to give lessons to children of the rich in order to support his own family.
+The death of his father forced Sturm to give lessons to children of the rich in order to support his own family the following year.
 In 1823, he became tutor to the son of Madame de Staël.

-At the end of 1823, Sturm stayed in Paris for a short time following the family of his student.
+At the end of that year, Sturm stayed in Paris for a short time following the family of his student.
 He resolved, with his school-fellow Jean-Daniel Colladon, to try his fortune in Paris, and obtained employment on the Bulletin universel.

+Discovery

 In 1829, he discovered the theorem that bears his name, and concerns real-root isolation, that is the determination of the number and the localization of the real roots of a polynomial.

+Work

 Sturm benefited from the 1830 revolution, as his Protestant faith ceased to be an obstacle to employment in public high schools.
 At the end of 1830, he was thus appointed as a professor of Mathématiques Spéciales at the collège Rollin.